pedrodbs/Aglomera/README.md

 You can `git clone` the Aglomera.NET [source code](https://github.com/pedrodbs/Aglomera) and use an IDE like VisualStudio to build the corresponding binaries.

-##Getting started
+## Getting started

 Consider the following *data-set* example taken from [Kaufman & Rousseeuw, 1990]:

 ![Example dataset](img/example.png)

-where colors indicate the "real" instance class, *i.e.*, either 'A=red' or 'B=blue'.
+where colors indicate the "real" instance class, *i.e.*, either 'red' or 'blue'.

 Start by defining a *data-point* class, for example one to represent points in a 2D Euclidean space, such as: